3 Proven Channels for a Successful China Marketing Strategy

 We’ve already seen the power of Facebook, Twitter and other social media platforms in Western countries and how businesses have been able to leverage them improve brand awareness.
 Although China doesn’t use these platforms, they have their own versions which can be equally useful for businesses.

-WeChat has over 700 million users, which makes it the 2nd largest source of traffic in China.
+WeChat has over one billion users, which makes it the 2nd largest source of traffic in China.
 Users can post/share content, message, shop, and even transfer money through the Wechat app.
 This app has become an essential part of daily life in China for most people.
 WeChat is an essential tool for any company developing its China marketing strategy.
-You can read our blog post on how to create a WeChat official account.
+You can read our blog post on how to use WeChat for business here.

 Although Weibo may have started out as a Twitter clone, it has really begun to differentiate itself in recent years by adding more and more features for its user base.
 While Twitter’s user base has been in decline, Weibo has been continuously growing.
-In fact, it is expected to outpace Twitter by mid 2017.
+It reached 431 million monthly active users in 2018.
 Just as Twitter has become an important tool for businesses, Weibo marketing has also become a powerful way for accessing the Chinese market.

 Video plays an important role in the Chinese social media scene, just like everywhere else.
-Although China doesn’t have access to Youtube, they have their own platforms, which include Youku, Tudou, Iqiyi, Sohu, and others.
-New platforms that are quite similar to Vine, have become incredibly popular in China, leading to the rise of a strong Key Opinion Leader(KOL) presence.
+Although China doesn’t have access to Youtube, they have their own platforms, which include Youku, Tudou, IQiYi, Sohu, Tencent Video, Douyin, and others.
+New platforms that are quite similar to Vine (Tiktok/Douyin), have become incredibly popular in China, leading to the rise of a strong Key Opinion Leader(KOL) presence.
+Short video in particular has become an absolutely booming business in China.
 Businesses can leverage the influence of KOLs and create their own videos to develop a more multi-channel China marketing strategy.

-3. Search Engines (SEO) – Baidu is your friend
+3. Search Engines – Baidu is your friend

 While your website might be optimized to rank high in Google’s search results for your desired keywords, you’ll have to do it all over again in China where Baidu reigns supreme.
 Search engines are the largest source of traffic in nearly every market, so although optimizing your website to rank higher on Baidu may be difficult the results will almost certainly be worth it.

-Nearly 70% of all searches conducted in China use Baidu, with its next closest competitor 360 garnering a measly 14.2%, so optimizing for Baidu is clearly the right choice.
+Over 70% of all searches conducted in China use Baidu, with its next closest competitor Shenma garnering a measly 15.59%, so optimizing for Baidu is clearly the right choice.

 Final thoughts on your China Marketing Strategy